 - Critique the art/music

-- Please bring the correct number of pages and copies!
+- Please bring the correct number of pages!
 Often, students bring samples that are too long and must make quick decisions about which pages to submit.

 • Inventiveness – 20%

 • Integration of form and content – 15%

 Funding for the Oklahoma Summer Arts Institute creative writing program is generously provided, in part, by the Neustadt Charitable Trust Writing Endowment Fund.